-- If the decision version is NP-complete, then it is unlikely that the optimization problem has a polynomial-time algorithm - We call such optimization problem an NP-hard problem - So, perhaps no polynomial-time algorithm may exist...
-Should we give up solving the NP-hard problems?
+- If the decision version is NP-complete, then it is unlikely that the optimization problem has a polynomial-time algorithm - We call such optimization problem an NPhard problem - Perhaps no polynomial-time algorithm exists ...
+Should we give up solving NP-hard problems?

-Dealing with NP-Hard problems
+Dealing with NP-Hard Problems

 - Although a problem is NP-hard, it does not mean that it cannot be solved

 - At least, we can try naïve brute force search, only that it needs exponential time

-- Other common strategies :
+- Other common strategies:

-- Exact Algorithm
+- "Faster" Exact Algorithm

 - Randomized Algorithm

 - Approximation Algorithm

-Exact Algorithm
+Exact Algorithms

 - Given a graph G with n vertices,

-- a brute force approach to solve the Max-Clique problem is to select every subset of G, and test if it is a clique
+- a brute force approach to solve Max-Clique problem is to select every subset of G, and test if it is a clique

 - Running time: $O(2^n n^2)$ time

 - Though time is exponential, it works well when n is small, and we can improve it ...

 - Tarjan & Trojanowski [1977]: O(1.26n) time